erasmus-without-paper/ewp-specs-sec-reqencr-rsa-aes128gcm/README.md

 ### Include all required headers

-You MUST set your `Content-Encoding` header to `ewp-rsa-aes128gcm`.
-You SHOULD NOT use multiple values in your `Content-Encoding` header, because the server is not required to support it.
+You MUST include `ewp-rsa-aes128gcm` in your `Content-Encoding` header.
+You SHOULD NOT include any other codings in your `Content-Encoding` header, unless you are sure that the server supports them (and the server is required to support only `ewp-rsa-aes128gcm`).

 All other headers remain "as they were".
 For example, if you're encrypting the request encoded in `application/x-www-form-urlencoded` format, then the